 Step 4: Shape the cookies and bake

-Once the batter is divided, take one ball at the time and roll it in between your hands to form a smooth ball.
+Once the batter is divided, take one ball at a time and roll it in between your hands to form a smooth ball.
 Then, using your fingers, simply shape them in ovals by gently pressing on them and slightly pointing their edges.

-Place all the oval-shaped cookies back on the baking sheet as you go.
-Then, use a stick (I used a chop stick!) or the back of a knife and press over the cookies on their surface to form an indentation in their mid-line that's just a little less than halfway through the cookie.
+Then, use a stick (I used a chopstick!) or the back of a knife and press over the cookies on their surface to form an indentation in their mid-line that's just a little less than halfway through the cookie.
+This will give them a coffee bean shape!

-Tips when making these coffee bean cookies
+Tips when making these coffee cookies

 - Almond flour tends to create lumps naturally, so be sure to press on them to break them up and ensure that the batter is as uniform as possible.